Hantzsch pyrrole synthesis: Mechanism

 Below is one published mechanism for the reaction:

 The mechanism starts with the amine (1) attacking the β carbon of the β-ketoesters (2), and eventually forming an enamine (3).
 The enamine then attacks the carbonyl carbon of the α-haloketone (4).
 This is followed by the loss of H2O, giving an imine (5).
 This intermediate undergoes an intramolecular nucleophilic attack, forming a 5-membered ring (6).
 Finally, a hydrogen is eliminated and the pi-bonds are rearranged in the ring, yielding the final product (7).

 An alternative mechanism has been proposed in which the enamine (3) attacks the α-carbon of the α-haloketone (4) as part of a nucleophilic substitution, instead of attacking the carbonyl carbon.

-Generalized Reaction Under Mechanochemical Conditions
+Generalized reaction under mechanochemical conditions

 A generalization of the Hantzsch pyrrole synthesis was developed by Estevez, et al. In this reaction highly substituted pyrroles can be synthesized in a one-pot reaction, with relatively high yields (60% - 97%).
 This reaction involves the high-speed vibration milling (HSVM) of ketones with N-iodosuccinimide (NIS) and p-toluenesulfonic acid, to form an α-iodoketone in situ.
 This is followed by addition of a primary amine, a β-dicarbonyl compound, cerium(IV) ammonium nitrate (CAN) and silver nitrate, as shown in the scheme below: